 Nopalogy addresses the major themes of our time: food security, climate resilience, water, biodiversity, and cultural expression + identity.

 We begin with an agronomic question: Can Mexican culinary Nopal be bred to grow in much colder Northern New Mexico, which has endemic Opuntia species, comparable elevations and rainfall, and where warming is predicted?
 And could this new crop be useful for climate adaptation and food security globally?

-Working across borders with New Mexico State University, the Art/Science Initiative at Tecnológico de Monterrey, and the Nopal Growers Association of Milpa Alta, Mexico City, we aim to breed a cold-hardy variety of Nopal for temperate climates, expanding the geographic future of Nopal, and then place genetic samples (true seed) of all varieties in global seed banks including CIMMYT and Svalsvard.
+Working across borders with New Mexico State University, the Art/Science Initiative at Tecnológico de Monterrey, and Nopal growers in Milpa Alta, Mexico City, we aim to breed a cold-hardy variety of Nopal for temperate climates, expanding the geographic future of Nopal, and also understand the potential to secure genetic samples by true seed - and contribute seed of important varieties to global seed banks including CIMMYT and Svalsvard.

 What are the aesthetic potentials of Nopal pigments?

 Credit: B. C. Freitas-Dörr + et al, Science Advances, Volume 6 # 14, 2020